-Minor Producers make sure their workers receive regular training on safety, health, good agricultural practices and sustainable soy production.
-22 Major Accident and emergency procedures exist and instructions are clearly understood by all workers.
+Minor Producers make sure their workers receive regular training on safety, health, good agricultural practices and sustainable soy production 22 Major Accident and emergency procedures exist and instructions are clearly understood by all workers.
 23 Major A safe and healthy workplace is provided for all workers, this includes at least access to safe drinking water, basic sanitary facilities and protective equipment.
-24 Land Use Rights Major There is documented evidence of rights to use the land (e.g. ownership document, rental agreement, court order etc.).
-25 Major Producers make sure that, prior to any new activity (acquiring or developing land) that may affect indigenous peoples and local communities rights, land, resources, livelihoods, and food security, their free, prior and informed consent (FPIC) is secured.
-26 Major There is no soy production on land where there is an unresolved land use claim by traditional land users under litigation, without the agreement of both parties.
-27 Major In the case of disputed use rights, a comprehensive, participatory and documented community right assessment is carried out and the recommendations from the assessment are being followed.
-28 Major International laws and standards on the rights of indigenous people and tenure rights of local communities need to be respected.
-29 Grievance Management and Communication Channels Major Complaints and grievances from workers, neighbors, local communities and traditional land users are dealt within an appropriate manner.
+24 Land use rights Major There is documented evidence of rights to use the land (e.g. ownership document, rental agreement, court order etc.) 25 Major Producers make sure that, prior to any new activity (acquiring or developing land) that may affect indigenous peoples and local communities rights, land, resources, livelihoods, and food security, their free, prior and informed consent (FPIC) is secured 26 Major There is no conversion of land where there is an unresolved land use claim by traditional land users under litigation, without the agreement of both parties 27 Major In the case of disputed use rights, a comprehensive, participatory and documented community right assessment is carried out and the recommendations from the assessment are being followed 28 Grievances management and communication channels Major Complaints and grievances from workers, neighbors, local communities and traditional land users are dealt with in an appropriate manner.
 Documented evidence of complaints and grievances received is maintained.
-30 Major In case a relevant competent authority requires the farmer to react to a complaint or grievance in a certain way, the farmer will do so in a timely manner.
-31 Major The complaint mechanism (e.g. written complaint form, being accessible via email, phone or written post) is transparent, has been made known and is available to all workers, local communities and traditional land users.
-32 Major There are communication channels (written signs or a website with the following information: email, cell-phone, mailbox) that adequately enable communication between the producer and the community.
-The communication channels have been made known to the local communities.
-33 Community Relations Major There are a good relations with the stakeholders, and the production system does not negatively affect the production systems of neighboring areas.
-34 Policy The farmer has a policy and reporting actions to ensure a zero-tolerance approach for threats and violence against Forest, Land and Human Rights 35
+29 Major In case a relevant competent authority requires the farmer to react to a complaint or grievance in a certain way, the farmer will do so in a timely manner 30 Major The complaint mechanism (e.g. written complaint form, being accessible via email, phone or written post) is transparent, has been made known and is available to all workers, local communities and traditional land users 31 Major There are communication channels (written sign or website with the following information: email, cell-phone, mailbox) that adequately enable communication between the producer and the community.
+The communication channels have been made known to the local communities 32 3.
+Environmen 3.
+Environmental Principles Conservation and protected areas Major Areas of natural vegetation around bodies of water (riparian vegetation and flood plains) and on areas sensitive to erosion (steep slopes and hills) must be maintained or restored.
+Wetlands (Ramsar Convention) must be protected 33